What Does A Cladogram Look Like? See The Surprising Diagram Scientists Swear By!

 Understanding Evolution

 When you grasp what a cladogram looks like, you start seeing evolution not as a linear march but as a branching process.
-Consider this: this shifts how you think about traits: a feature that appears later on a branch is a derived trait, while a feature present at a node is ancestral.
+And this shifts how you think about traits: a feature that appears later on a branch is a derived trait, while a feature present at a node is ancestral.
 Knowing this helps you understand why certain characteristics are shared among groups.

 Real‑World Impact